ravenleeblack/modern_ide/00_C_Introduction/README.md

-In order to create this project we are going to take it step by step.
+WPF is the successor to Window Forms for desktop application development.
+The user interface is written in xaml, and is seperate from the code that makes the user interface or ui work, which will be written in C#.
+There will be lessons in xaml and then there will be lessons in c# so that we can connect the ui elements up with the right code to make it work.
+In order to create this large project we are going to take it step by step.
 With every new lesson we will add a new feature until we are finished and have our desired ide.

 If you followed the setup lesson correctly then you should have a new project opened and it look something like this: